mertasan/tailwindcss-variables/README.md

 }
 ```

-With a setup just like on this example, it won't be necessary to publish extra .css flies for your plugin styles and also, it won't be necessary for the users to sort out your style files to compile your packages.
+Based on these examples, it won't be necessary to publish extra .css flies for your plugin styles and also, it won't be necessary for the users to sort out your style files to compile your packages.

-## Examples and Tests
+## Examples and tests

 I have prepared examples on both helping with the usage and for testing all of the features that's being offered to make sure it works just fine.